ekaterinailin/AltaiPony/paper.md

 Flares are unmistakeable signs of stellar magnetic activity, and a key to our understanding of stellar properties and evolution.
-They are violent explosions that penetrate all layers of a star’s atmosphere, and enhance the overall stellar brightness by up to orders of magnitude within minutes.
-We observe them as distinct signatures in the light curves $-$ time series of photometric measurements $-$ of most stars.
-Their rates and energies provide unique insights to the nature of the stars that produce them.
+They are violent explosions that penetrate all layers of a star’s atmosphere, and enhance its overall brightness by up to orders of magnitude within minutes.
+We observe flares as distinct signatures in time series of stellar photometric observations that we call light curves.
+Flaring rates and energies provide unique insights into the nature of the stars that produce them.

 Space missions like Kepler [@koch2010], K2 [@howell2014], and TESS [@ricker2014] have
  collected light curves of tens of thousands of flaring stars, for timespans ranging from several weeks